react-native-component/react-native-smart-corner-label/README.md

 ## Usage

 Install the button from npm with `npm install react-native-smart-corner-label --save`.
-Then, require it from your app's JavaScript files with `import Button from 'react-native-smart-corner-label'`.
+Then, require it from your app's JavaScript files with `import CornerLabel from 'react-native-smart-corner-label'`.

 ```js
 import React, {